AbdelrahmanMahmoud92/Social-Network-Express-JS/README.md

 ### Getting started
 To start using the project, you must follow these steps:
-1) Create a register using name, email, password, role, and bio.
-They will be overridden with default values until the user changes them.
+1) Create a register using name, email, password.
+Role and bio They will be overridden with default values until the user changes them.

 2) Create a login with the same data to take the token, and from here we can use the rest of the features.